Ketosis vs. Ketoacidosis: Understanding the Critical Differences for Your Health

 Identifying the Symptoms: Keto Flu vs. DKA

 Beginners often confuse “Keto Flu” with DKA.
-Distinguishing these signs is essential for peace of mind.
+Distinguishing these signs is important for peace of mind.

 Symptoms of Nutritional Ketosis (Keto Flu)